Russians. Why'd it have to be Russians?

 Except maybe a little.

 Drenched in nostalgia and riddled with splendid stunts, it's the season's second-best popcorn movie.
-"Iron Man," a more complete film, remains the pick of the blockbuster
+"Iron Man," a more complete film, remains the pick of the blockbuster crop, so far.

 But even with dense chunks of dialogue that drop like cement and a scattershot narrative — all three of its predecessors flowed better — "Skull" still has enough sass to keep you eagerly awaiting the next wave of creepy-crawlies or slithering ick.